spencerthayer/CLI-PHP-CYOA-Game/readme.md

 chunky image.png -o output.txt
 ```

-## Integration with "The Quest of the Forgotten Realm" Game
+## Integration with "The Dying Earth" Game

-The Chunky ASCII Art Converter can be used to enhance the visuals in "The Quest of the Forgotten Realm" game.
+The Chunky ASCII Art Converter can be used to enhance the visuals in "The Dying Earth" game.
 To enable Chunky mode:

 ```bash
 php game.php --chunky